unchil/GISMemoCompose/README.md

 Gis Memo App supports the use of haptics and night mode.

-Available languages include Korean, English, French, and Portuguese.
+Available languages include Korean, English, French, Portuguese, Spanish, Chinese.

 Memos are basically saved as snapshots of weather information and maps at the time and location of the memo.